code-423n4/2023-07-tapioca-findings/data/HE1M-Q.md

 It means that at least 100k gas will be consumed inside the try-body: https://github.com/Tapioca-DAO/tap-token-audit/blob/59749be5bc2286f0bdbf59d7ddc258ddafd49a9f/contracts/tokens/BaseTapOFT.sol#L310-L318

-If this amount of gas is more that the `gasleft`, the body of try-statement will revert, and it is supposed to be caught by the `LzApp`.
+If this amount of gas is more that the `gasleft`, the body of try-statement will revert (it will not caught by the same try/catch), and it is supposed to be caught by the `LzApp`.
 Since it must also store this long data, it is possible that it goes out of gas, so it will be caught by the `Endpoint`.
 This leads to blocking the next messages which is kind of DoS attack.

 The following PoC, shows the simplified version.
 To execute it, the contracts `Endpoint` should be deployed, and then the address of deployed `Endpoint` should be pass in the constructor of `LzApp` to be deployed:
  - `_srcChainId` = 0 it is not necessary for the PoC